isaackwy/slackbuilds-data-science/README.md

 # slackbuilds-data-science
 Slackbuild Scripts for Data Science

+SlackBuilds submissions are closed for 14.2.
+Hence, I have archived this repository.

-Please contact me by email, listed with the Slackbuild or info files.
+If you have any questions, please contact me by email, listed with the Slackbuild or info files.

 Enjoy!